bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

 layout: newsletter
 lang: en
 ---
-This week's newsletter contains our regular sections with recently transcribed talks and conversations, releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.
+This week's newsletter describes the new Minsc policy language and contains our regular sections with recently transcribed talks and conversations, releases and release candidates, and notable changes to popular Bitcoin infrastructure projects.